-The governing body of the LACRPC is its Board of Directors known as the Regional Planning Commission.
+The governing body of the LACRPC is its Board of Directors, known as the Regional Planning Commission.
 The Board reviews and acts on recommendations made by LACRPC staff and committees.
-Representation on the Board is achieved by the appointment of delegates.
-Such appointment is made by the participating jurisdictions (county, municipality, and township).
+The appointment of delegates achieves representation on the board.
+Such selection is made by the participating jurisdictions (Allen County, municipality, and township).
 The delegates are appointed for a two-year term starting in April of even-numbered years.
-Appointments to the Board are orchestrated in a manner that will provide for a composition that represents industry, labor, agriculture, business, and professional sectors.
-The Regional Planning Commission is composed of representatives of the various participating political subdivisions.
+Appointments to the Board are orchestrated to provide for a composition that represents industry, labor, agriculture, business, and professional sectors.
+The Regional Planning Commission comprises representatives of the various participating political subdivisions.

-The various political subdivisions assign delegates to the Regional Planning Commission in the following manner: six (6) delegates and six (6) alternates are appointed by the Allen County Board of Commissioners to serve the County at large; one (1) delegate and one (1) alternate for every 5,000 persons in cooperating municipalities are designated by the planning commission of municipality, subject to the approval of the legislative authority of the municipality; and, one (1) delegate and one (1) alternate for every 5,000
+Each political subdivision assigns delegates to the Regional Planning Commission in the following manner: six (6) delegates and six (6) alternates are appointed by the Allen County Board of Commissioners to serve the County at large; one (1) delegate and one (1) alternate for every 5,000 persons in cooperating municipalities are designated by the planning commission of the municipality, subject to the approval of the legislative authority of the municipality; and, one (1) delegate and one (1) alternate for every 5,000